gillsantos/streamflake/README.md

 ```
 minikube delete
 ```
+## To be continued...

-This is the first part of a three-part series.
-Stay tuned for the next installments!
+This is the first of a three-part article.
+Stay tuned for what's next!